NavigationContentFooter

 Long Polling

 Long polling is a technology where the client requests information from the server without expecting an immediate response.
-In SQS, this enables clients to wait for the system to get messages that are not immediately available.
+For Queues, this enables clients to wait for the system to get messages that are not immediately available.

 Message broker